Hipparchus-Math/hipparchus/src/site/markdown/building.md

 (in `target/site` folders), including the aggregator module.
 All inter-module links in these temporary folders fail because they are not combined.
-The second goal (`site:stage`) combines all these sub-sites together in one consitent and fully linked site in a single staging folder common to all modules.
+The second goal (`site:stage`) combines all these sub-sites together in one consistent and fully linked site in a single staging folder common to all modules.
 This single staging folder is created as `target/staging` folder in the aggregator project.
 Beware that you should _not_ run `mvn clean site site:stage`,